Dry garden? Drought watering tips may help!

 So, if you’re struggling to keep your garden watered and keep your water bill from breaking the bank, consider these creative ways to use “waste water.”

 Morning showers bring evening flowers!

-If you haven’t already, start by changing out your shower heads and faucets to low flow models that can save you many gallons each time you turn on a faucet.
+Start by changing out your shower heads and faucets to low flow models.
+That’s because these can save you many gallons each time you turn on a faucet.
 Of course, showering with a buddy and not showering everyday (or multiple times a day) can really cut down on water use too.
-And, baths are lovely, but what a lot of water those use!
+Moreover, baths are lovely, but what a lot of water those use!

-And, if you’re washing veggies, fill a bowl or tub with water for soaking and scrubbing rather than letting the faucet pour water down the drain as you clean your crops.
-When you’re done washing, empty the tub of silty water back into your garden.
+And, if you’re washing veggies, fill a bowl or tub with water for soaking and scrubbing.
+That way you won’t let the faucet run and you water down the drain as you clean.
+Plus, when you’re done washing, you can empty the tub of silty water back into your garden.

 Capturing the water from your machines that wash laundry and dishes can be a little trickier.
 But, as my friend Dave, aka “Riggy,” has shown, it can be done, and it’s worth the effort.
 Dave’s family of four does a lot of laundry, so much in fact that when he ran the washing machine grey water hose out a nearby window where it would flow into a long-emptied rain barrel, he realized his family would fill that barrel at least twice a week.

 They take care to use bio-friendly soaps and wash only when they have a full load, but with a sports-oriented family with teens, full loads happen quite a lot.
 While Dave hasn’t managed to run his dishwasher brown water into a capture system, that’s another option if you have the access and wherewithal.

 During drought, how often should you water?